zreisman/Wastegram/README.md

-# Hastigram
+# Wastegram

 [Heroku link][heroku]

 [heroku]: https://murmuring-dusk-1251.herokuapp.com/

 ## Minimum Viable Product
-Hastigram is a clone of Instagram on Rails and Backbone for users to share pictures they haven't put enough thought into.
+Wastegram is a clone of Instagram on Rails and Backbone for users to share pictures they haven't put enough thought into.
 Users can:

 - [x] Create accounts